14 Tage Everest Basislager Trek

 • Enjoy a slow-paced trekking adventure; remember it is not a marathon, and you don’t need to rush, as all itinerary plans are well-prepared

-• You need to eat a balanced and nutritious diet and stay hydrated throughout the journey to mitigate the risks of altitude sickness and another general sicknesses
+• You need to eat a balanced and nutritious diet and stay hydrated throughout the journey to mitigate the risks of altitude sickness and other general sicknesses

-• Respect the local norms, traditions, and practices, and be mindful of the cultural sensitivity
+• Respect the local norms, traditions, and practices, and be mindful of cultural sensitivity

 • Asking for permission before taking photographs